mroonga/mroonga/doc/source/tutorial/storage.rst

 See :doc:`/reference/udf/mroonga_snippet` about details.

-How to run groonga command
+How to run Groonga command
 --------------------------

-In storage mode, mroonga stores all your data into Groonga database.
+In storage mode, Mroonga stores all your data into Groonga database.
 You can access Groonga database by SQL with Mroonga.
 SQL is very powerful but it is not good for some operations such as faceted search.